Skip to main content

 Students may choose from the concentrations already established and/or, with permission of their advisor and the English department Director of Undergraduate Studies, design their own concentration by taking 9 hours of ENGL and/or WRIT courses in a single topic or field of study.
 After students complete their concentration, they register with the English department and the concentration appears on their transcript.

 Each student may choose at most two concentrations.
-All concentrations are available with the BA in either English or Writing.
+All concentrations are available with the BA in either English or Writing and Rhetoric.
 Independent studies and thesis coursework may not be applied toward the concentration.
 Students should talk to their advisor for more information.

 Concentration Areas